pascalalfadian/Sharif-Judge/v1.4/add_assignment.md

 Upload Only
 -----------

 If you set a problem as Upload-Only, Sharif Judge will not judge submissions of that problem.
-You can use `Zip` and `PDF` in allowed languages if you have enabled this option.
+You can use `Zip`, `PDF` and `TXT` in allowed languages if you have enabled this option.